 Parent Support Group

 Are you a parent or guardian of an LGBTQ youth seeking the support of fellow parents?
 Do you want resources and information that will enable you to be a more supportive parent?
 Join us the First and third Fridays, 7 p.m.

 In partnership with The Turning Point, we will facilitate discussions about sex, consent and defining healthy boundaries.
 Few schools provide sex education and fewer cover LGBTQ-specific content.
 In order to reduce high-risk behavior among youth, education is critical.
-First and third Thursdays, 6-7:30 p.m.
-Once a quarter, we’ll host a class for families.
+Third Thursday, 7 p.m.

-Learn the basics of on stage theatre work and perform all kinds of FUN acting games!
+Learn the basics of on stage theater work and perform all kinds of FUN acting games!
 Including: Improv, Pantomime, learning how to develop different kinds of characters and different ages, and how to overcome fear of speaking in front of a group.
-Second and fourth Wednesdays, 6-7:30 p.m.
+Fourth Thursday, 7 p.m.

 Writing can be a powerful form of self-expression and means of having a voice in the world.
 Each Tuesday youth will have the opportunity to discuss your fiction, nonfiction, or poetry with professional authors and editors who will encourage you in your writing and help you hone your skills to create the best work possible.
-Second and fourth Thursdays, 6-7:30 p.m.
+Fourth Thursday, 7 p.m.